paleru/What-should-we-eat/README.md

 TODO:
 [] Let user edit recipe steps
 [] Let user upload image when adding recipe
-[] File size restrictions when editing recipe image
-[] Pressing 'enter' while adding steps or ingredients when adding/editing recipe should not submit full recipe.
+[X] File size restrictions when editing recipe image [] Pressing 'enter' while adding steps or ingredients when adding/editing recipe should not submit full recipe.
 [] Get redirect when adding/editing recipe working again.
-[] Steps/ingredients should not be empty when adding recipes
+[] Steps/ingredients should not be empty when adding recipes [] Undo capitalizing units
+[] Ingredients should not require both amount and unit